-Following the death of his mother Mary in 1930, Eric Simonds failed to find a buyer, so moved in with his wife and 3 children.
+Following the death of his mother Mary in 1930, Eric Simonds failed to find a buyer, so felt obliged to move in with his wife and 3 children.

 The Audleys Wood Estate had always included Pensdell Farm and the surrounding woodlands, altogether a property of some 300 acres.

-This story is courtesy of Kenneth FitzGerald Simonds (1920-2006) who was brought up there, with the early Simonds ownership updated following the discovery of the list of deeds.
+This story is based on notes by Kenneth FitzGerald Simonds (1920-2006) who was brought up there, with the early Simonds ownership updated following the discovery of the list of deeds.

-In 2018 these 2 excerpts from the original file of family Deeds was discovered.
-It gives a far more detailed insight into the house’s timeline and they turned some of our family ‘folklore’ about the house on its head:
+In 2018 these 2 documents from the original file of family Deeds were discovered.
+Giving a more detailed insight into the house’s timeline and they turned some of our family ‘folklore’ about the house on its head: